 It makes sense to stop doing certain activities if they leave you breathless.
 For example, if you don’t like mowing the grass and get breathless, consider having someone else do that chore.

 Prioritizing what you think you should do and what you want to do is important.
-Getting help doing certain things may allow you to spend the energy doing the things that are important to you.
+Getting help doing certain things such as cooking or cleaning may allow you to spend your energy doing the things that are important to you such as attending a birthday party for a friend.

 Listen to your body and stop to rest when you first sense you need to.
 Trying to rush through an activity even when you feel breathless can leave you gasping.
 The goal is to complete the activity without becoming too out of breath.
 You want to stay in control and not have shortness of breath control you.

 Plan what you want to get done in a day, but be realistic.
 Some things may need to wait.
+Plan rest times in between activities.
 Also, consider the time of the day you tend to have the most energy and plan to complete tasks or activities during that time.

 Using certain breathing techniques may also be helpful in preventing or decreasing shortness of breath.
 For example, pursed lip breathing is often recommended for people with chronic obstructive pulmonary disease (COPD).
 Although the disease process is different, pursed lip breathing may also be useful for people with PF.
 It can slow your breathing and help you relax.